 No matter how you refuse a drink in recovery, the fact that you’re refusing it is always a reason to celebrate.

 Want more savvy recovery tidbits?
-Download a free copy of the Top 6 Daily Recovery Tips.
+Schedule a free 30-min coaching call.